You need to enable Push Notifications in the app and in the backend services (server)

 For Database, click the Select database button.
 We recommend creating a new database but you can also use an existing one.
 Device information is stored in the built-in Devices collection:

-Under the Push settings section, check all three options.
-Note that the Badge option is only available for iOS devices:
+Under the Push settings section, check all three options:

 Push Notification Provider